-Туре Commitment Date Amount (in millions) Raw materials and supplies (1) Packaging, malt, grapes, and corn December 2037 \$ 5,878.5 Contract services Transportation, IT, marketing, warehousing and bottling, energy contract services, and consumer and market insights January 2032 463.7 Capital expenditures (2) Property, plant, and equipment and contractor and manufacturing services January 2028 205.5 In-process and finished goods inventor priesBulk wine and spirits, finished wine case goods, and related contracts September 2030 54.7 \$ 6,602.4
+Туре Commitment Date e Commitment Date (in millions) Raw materials and supplies (1) Packaging, malt, grapes, and corn December 2037 \$ 5,878.5 Contract services Transportation, IT, marketing, warehousing and bottling, energy contract services, and consumer and market insights January 2032 463.7 Capital expenditures (2) Property, plant, and equipment and contractor and manufacturing services January 2028 205.5 In-process and finished goods inventories Bulk wine and spirits, finished wine case goods, and related contracts September 2030 54.7 \$ 6,602.4

-(1) Certain grape purchasing arrangements include the purchase of grape production yielded from specified blocks of a vineyard.
+- Certain grape purchasing arrangements include the purchase of grape production yielded from specified blocks of a vineyard.
 The actual tonnage and price of grapes that we purchase will vary each year depending on certain factors, including weather, time of harvest, overall market conditions, and the agricultural practices and location of the vineyard.
 Amounts included herein for the estimated aggregate minimum grape purchase commitments consist of estimates for the purchase of the grapes and the implicit leases of the land.
-Certain grape purchasing arrangements classified as leases have not resulted in the recognition of right-of-use assets and lease liabilities on our balance sheet due to their variable nature.
+Certain grape purchasing arrangements classified as leases have not resulted in the recognition of right-of-use assets and lease liabilities on our balance sheet due to their variable nature. - Consists of purchase commitments entered into primarily in connection with the Mexico Beer Projects.